Pryaxis/Plugins/Verification/README.md

   * You shall regularly view open issues and maintain existing plugins on your repository, or take them down if you do not carry interest.
   * ` todo @particles `

-Not following any of the above requirements will have you either declined or removed as a verified plugin developer.
+⚠ *Not following any of the above requirements will have you either declined or removed as a verified plugin developer.*

 ### Expectations and benefits of being a verified developer